r00tat/docker-python/README.md

 # docker-python
-This image is intented for the build process wich includes docker, python and bower.
+This image is intended for the build process wich includes docker, python and bower.

 The image includes the following software